Interior Paint Color Theory: How To Use It

-The good thing about dining rooms is that you can create a room based on what you want to achieve: 1. an increased appetite (good for guests and kids); 2. to only eat when you’re hungry (the neutral white and healthy green); 3. a suppressed appetite (if you want to cut back on calories).
+The good thing about dining rooms is that you can create a room based on what you want to achieve: 1. an increased appetite (good for guests and kids); 2. to only eat when you’re hungry (healthy and neutral); 3. a suppressed appetite (if you want to cut back on calories).

 Red will increase the appetite – but you don’t need to douse your room in it.
 You can showcase it in detail and in furniture, such as chairs.

 Blue will not only suppress your appetite but instill calmness.
 It will also make the room appear brighter and larger.